 A The word unique is frequently misused.

-B The word “unique” is frequently misused.
+D The word unique is frequently misused.

-E The word unique is frequently misused.
+E The word “unique” is frequently misused.

 Question #2

-B My favorite writers are: Flannery O’Connor, David Desroches, and David Lodge.
+A My favorite writers are: Flannery O’Connor, David Desroches, and David Lodge.

 C My favorite writers are the following: Flannery O’Connor, David Desroches, and David Lodge.